 The boat to Burano only takes half an hour from the city, and it’s a world away from Venice.
-Burano is an island in the north of the Venetian lagoon, identifiable from miles away by its leaning tower.
+Burano is an island in the north of the Venetian lagoon, a familiar Venice landmark identifiable from miles away by its leaning tower.
 It started out as a fishing village, with some women making intricate Burano lace to supplement their husbands’ incomes.
 It’s one of the most beautiful villages in Europe, the houses are wonderful, but what to do in Burano besides?

 - 1 Getting from Venice to Burano

 - 2 Burano and Murano – what’s the difference?

 - 4 The Best Things To Do In Burano – Wandering and Photographing the Colourful Houses